fa93/StockDataScraper/README.md

-# stock Market Data Scraper
+# Stock Market Data Scraper

 This is a Worker Service project to scrape  stock data from [Dhaka Stock Exchange](https://www.dsebd.org/) as a background service.
 ## Installation